Red Eagle Formation: Howe Limestone

 Named from exposures south of Howe, Nebraska, the Howe Limestone member is a grey limestone, 4-5 feet thick, that weathers to buff or slightly yellow.
 The limestone exhibits brachiopods, baculites, and larger bivalve mollusks.
 The environment was an open, but very shallow sea with very little in the way of terrigenous sediments.
 As such, the topmost bed is particularly notable for algae beds and melon-sized stromatolites.

 Bennett Shale

 Named from exposures along the Little Nemaha River and its branches south of Bennet, Nebraska, the Bennett Shale member is a dark, carbonaceous shale, 2.5 to 15 feet thick.
 This very dark shale shows contrasting light-colored, circular, thin-shelled Orbiculoidea, roughly 1cm (1/3") in diameter.
-However, south of Interstate 70 in Kansas, the member becomes increasing limestone to the point that within Oklahoma, the bed is completely limestone and the Red Eagle unit undivided by any significant shale bed.
+However, south of Interstate 70 in Kansas, the member becomes increasing limestone in character to the point that within Oklahoma, the bed is completely limestone and the Red Eagle unit is undivided by any significant shale bed.

-The Bennett is the youngest Permian rock unit in Kansas.
+The Bennett is the earliest Permian rock unit in Kansas.

 Glenrock Limestone

 Named from exposures high in valley sides just northwest of Glenrock, Nebraska, the Glenrock Limestone member is lighter grey.
 It is a hard limestone; fresh fractures sparkle in full sunlight from tiny calcite crystals.

-The Glenrock is the oldest Carboniferous rock unit in Kansas.
+The Glenrock is the youngest Carboniferous rock unit in Kansas.